-It’s well after midnight, and I was in the kitchen enjoying a private binge of frozen cake straight from the package.
-I’m was feeling out of control, fat and guilty.
-My husband stumbled in, looking a bit panicky.
+It’s well after midnight, and I’m in the kitchen enjoying a private binge of frozen cake straight from the package.

 December is a wonderful, slightly crazy month.
 Two words – “holiday season” – explain both the wonder and the craziness.